-The official launch of the Co van Ledden Hulsebosch Center (CLHC) in 2011 saw the presentation of a strategic vision on establishing a forensic research programme in Amsterdam.
+The official launch of the Co van Ledden Hulsebosch Center (CLHC), on September 13, 2013, saw the presentation of a strategic vision on establishing a forensic research programme in Amsterdam.
 The CLHC is the Amsterdam Center for Forensic Science and Medicine.

 On this page: